rahullour/myProjects/Teachers---LibraryManagementSystem/README.md

 # Teachers---LibraryManagementSystem
- A Library Books Management App For Teachers With Features Like To Whom Books Are Allotted,Books Allottment Requests,Books Return Requests,Recievable Amount,Auto-Login,Find User By ID/Course.
+TECH USED - Java , PHP, SQL , Android Studio, Web Server A Library Books Management App For Teachers With Features Like To Whom Books Are Allotted, Books Allotment Requests, Books Return Requests, Receivable  Amount ,Auto-Login, Find User By ID/Course.